Sophie Ellis-Bextor: 2000–2006: Read My Lips and Shoot from the Hip

 After Theaudience split, Ellis-Bextor collaborated with Italian DJ Spiller, in 2000, adding vocals to his track "Groovejet (If This Ain't Love)".
 It entered the UK charts at number one, just beating former Spice Girl Victoria Beckham on her first solo track.
 "Groovejet" won several awards: No. 1, Pop Top 20; No. 1, ILR; No. 1, Radio 1; No. 8, top dance track of 2000 and single of the year in Melody Maker.
-In the Metro newspaper, it received ninth place in the contest for the Greatest No. 1 of all time.
-In 2000, it was a finalist in The Record of the Year.
+In Metro newspaper, it received ninth place in the contest for the Greatest No 1 of all time (so far).
+In 2000, it was a finalist in Record of the Year.
 In that same year, it won the awards for Best Single and Best Ibiza Tune at the Ericsson Muzik Awards.

-In 2001, Ellis-Bextor released her début album, Read My Lips.
-It reached number two on the UK charts and spawned four top-twenty hit singles.
-Her rework of Cher's "Take Me Home" reached number two, as did "Murder on the Dancefloor", which became Ellis-Bextor's biggest single and was on charts for twenty-three weeks.
+In 2001, Ellis-Bextor released her debut album, Read My Lips.
+It reached number two on the UK charts and spawned four top-20 hit singles.
+Her rework of Cher's "Take Me Home" reached number two, as did "Murder on the Dancefloor", which became Ellis-Bextor's biggest single and was on the chart for 23 weeks.
 "Murder on the Dancefloor" became Europe's most played song of 2002.
 In 2002, Read My Lips was re-released with two new songs (and a live version of "Groovejet") and Ellis-Bextor won the Recording Artist Award at that year's Showbusiness Awards.
 Her third single, "Get Over You / Move This Mountain", was released in June 2002 and reached number three.
-The fourth single, "Music Gets the Best of Me", rose to number fourteen in December.
-At the beginning of 2002, Ellis-Bextor was nominated for the "British Female Solo Artist" BRIT Award, going on to be nominated for a further two consecutive years.
+The fourth single, "Music Gets the Best of Me", rose to number 14 in December.
+At the beginning of 2002, Ellis-Bextor was nominated for the British Female Solo Artist BRIT Award, going on to be nominated for a further two consecutive years.

 Her second album, Shoot from the Hip, was released in October 2003 and yielded two further top-ten singles, "Mixed Up World" and "I Won't Change You".
 The album reached number 19 on the UK charts and was certified silver by the BPI for shipments of 60,000.
 Ellis-Bextor described the album as "more emotionally direct" and "a little more left-of-centre at times" than Read My Lips—"It has more of a live feel [...]
 It's still a pop album—with elements of disco, indie and rock."
 She opted to step back from promotion of the album after becoming pregnant.

 In 2005, Ellis-Bextor was featured on the Busface single "Circles (Just My Good Time)" under the alias Mademoiselle E.B.